Walt Disney World Disability Access Service (DAS) FAQ: What You Need to Know in 2026

 Understanding Disability Access Service at Walt Disney World

-DAS stands for Disability Access Service, a program at Walt Disney World designed to support guests who, due to a developmental disability such as autism or a similar condition, are unable to wait in a traditional standby line for an extended period of time.
+Disability Access Service (DAS) is a program at Walt Disney World designed to support guests who may have difficulty tolerating extended waits in a traditional queue environment due to a developmental disability such as autism or a similar condition.

 You can only hold one DAS return time at a time, and a new one can be requested 10 minutes after you scan in at your current ride.